The Righteous Brothers: Bill Medley, left, and Bobby Hatfield (Getty Images / Redferns / GAB Archive)

-As one half of the singing duo The Righteous Brothers, Bobby Hatfield
+As one half of the singing duo the Righteous Brothers, Bobby Hatfield was righteous indeed.

-It's been nine years since Hatfield died, and we're remembering the higher-voiced Brother by listening to a few of the group's greatest hits.
+It's been nine years since Hatfield died Nov.
+5, 2003, and we're remembering the higher-voiced Brother by listening to a few of the duo's greatest hits.

 Their earliest chart-topper was "You've Lost that Loving Feeling."
 Released at the height of the British Invasion in 1964, the song was a surprise hit – producers weren't sure the soulful number could compete with the upbeat pop from across the pond, and it was almost a full minute longer than the snappy singles DJs liked to play on the radio.
 But audiences loved the interplay between Hatfield and bandmate Bill Medley, and the song reached No. 1.